Hope for croup victims

 Scots scientists are one step closer to wiping out one of the world’s most distressing childhood conditions, after being awarded a grant by an American pharmaceutical company to develop new drugs for croup.

-Professor Garry Taylor from the University of St Andrews has been awarded $400,000 by Alabama-based Biocryst Pharmaceuticals Inc to design new treatments for the condition, where infection of the larynx (voicebox) and upper trachea (windpipe) leads to a distinctive cough, often compared to a seal’s bark.
+Professor Garry Taylor from the University of St Andrews has been awarded US$400,000 by Alabama-based Biocryst Pharmaceuticals Inc to design new treatments for the condition, where infection of the larynx (voicebox) and upper trachea (windpipe) leads to a distinctive cough, often compared to a seal’s bark.

 Croup is caused by a parainfluenza virus which is related to the better known influenza virus which is currently reaching epidemic levels.
 Infection by such viruses generally occurs very early in life with at least 60% of children infected by the age of two and 80% by the age of four.
 Such viruses can also infect adults, and because the virus alters its appearance to evade our immune systems, reinfection occurs in later life.